mouneeshwarip/furry-folks-foundation/README.md

 ### Interactive Links

-* At the bottom of the Home Page and in the footer, users can access the social media links (Facebook and Twitter).
+* At the bottom of the Home Page and in the footer, users can access the social media links (Facebook, Instagram, Youtube and Twitter).
 Clicking on these icons opens the respective social media platforms in a new tab.
 * On the video, clicking the "Join Us" button directly redirects users to the volunteer page for further engagement.

 ## Features